jfm888/data-512/data-512-a2/README.md

 We see that younger annotaters are less likley than older annotaters to rate a comment as toxic.

-We have also seen that the corpus is biased towards younger annotaters, which taken together with the above information would suggest the corpus toxicity is underrated do to the age bias.
+We have also seen in ur ipythion notebook analysis that the corpus is biased towards younger annotaters, which taken together with the above information would suggest the corpus toxicity is underrated do to the age bias.
 Furthermore, any models trianed on this corpus may underrepresent how toxic a comment is to the larger population.

 #### Exploration of Aggression Corpus